 - On-call engineers who are responsible for responding to the incident

-- Other engineers or IT team members who are not directly responsible for responding, but may need to be aware of the incident
+- The event may need the knowledge of additional engineers or IT team members who are not directly responsible for responding.

-- Developers who might not respond directly to an incident, but often need to be aware so they can fix problems within application code
+- Developers who may not respond directly to an occurrence but must be made aware to resolve flaws in application code

 - Executives or managers